Chase-William/InfiniteRechargeMetrics/README.md

 # individual-project-ChaseRoth
 individual-project-ChaseRoth created by GitHub Classroom

---- Run on Android ---
+--- Run on Android as of now ---

-SQLite PCL doesn't have support for UWP